derdriu-mcateer/DerdriuMcAteer_T2A2/README.md

 ### Review Model
 The review model represents a user's reviews of a course within the applicatin.
-It has two relationships; it has a ONE to MANY relationship with User where a user can have many reivews but a review can only have one user associated with it.
-This model also has a ONE to MANY relationship with the Course model where a course can have many reivews but a review can only be associated with one course.
+It has two relationships:
+- A `ONE to MANY` relationship with User where a user can have many reivews but a review can only have one user associated with it.
+- A `ONE to MANY` relationship with the Course model where a course can have many reivews but a review can only be associated with one course.

 ```python
 class Review(db.Model):